isaiah/jubilee/README.md

 Jubilee
 =========

-> "A web framework for Vertx."
-You said.
+> "A web framework for Vert.x" You said.

-> "But why not use vert.x in Rails, the most productive web framework ever existed.", Said me.
+> "But why not use Vert.x in your Rails applications, it's the most productive web framework ever existed.".

 The Answer is Jubilee, an rack server with [vertx 2.0](http://vertx.io) awesomeness builtin.